A supplement to the

 nb Squirrel gleaming after having the cabin side paintwork buffed and polished

-The current hungry tungsten halogen down-lighter bulbs were replaced with high power LED units which, even though were more efficient they were brighter than the original ones they replaced.
+The current hungry tungsten halogen down-lighter bulbs were soon replaced with high power LED units which, even though were more efficient they were brighter than the original ones they replaced.
 Storage boxes were sourced from Ikea that fit exactly on the shelves adjacent to the front door, the original roller blind replaced and matching cushions bought.

 The lounge looking good with new lighting, blind and cushions